scalalandio/chimney/docs/source/lifted-transformers/lifted-transformers.rst

 semantics of error handling.

-Chimney supports ``Option``, ``Either`` and ``cats.data.Validated`` (in :ref:`cats-integration`) just exactly by providing implicit instaces of ``TransformerFSupport`` implemented for those wrapper types.
+Chimney supports ``Option``, ``Either`` and ``cats.data.Validated`` (in :ref:`lifted-cats-integration`) just exactly by providing implicit instaces of ``TransformerFSupport`` implemented for those wrapper types.